Pope approves blessings for same-sex couples if they don't resemble marriage

 In the new document, the Vatican said the church must shy away from “doctrinal or disciplinary schemes, especially when they lead to a narcissistic and authoritarian elitism whereby instead of evangelizing, one analyzes and classifies others, and instead of opening the door to grace, one exhausts his or her energies in inspecting and verifying."

-It stressed that people in “irregular” unions — gay or straight — are in a state of sin.
+It stressed that people in “irregular” unions of extramarital sex — gay or straight — are in a state of sin.
 But it said that shouldn’t deprive them of God’s love or mercy.
+“Even when a person’s relationship with God is clouded by sin, he can always ask for a blessing, stretching out his hand to God,” the document said.

+Offering such a blessing isn't legitimizing anything.
+But at the same time, the church shouldn't judge, he said.

 “Thus, when people ask for a blessing, an exhaustive moral analysis should not be placed as a precondition for conferring it,” the document said.